 Engineering Individual Study Activity

-TOPIC: (ISA-ENG-5) Significance Determination Process Findings at Power
+TOPIC: (ISA-ENG-5) Significance Determination Process for Findings at Power

 PURPOSE: The Significance Determination Process (SDP), as described in Appendix A to IMC 0609, aids NRC inspectors and staff in determining the safety significance of inspection findings.
-The SDP for inspection findings and the performance indicator information are use .
-The purpose of this activity is for you to gain the requisite knowledge, understanding, and practical ability
+The SDP outcomes for inspection findings and the performance indicator information are both used as inputs to the power reactor assessment program.
+The purpose of this activity is for you to gain the requisite knowledge, understanding, and practical ability to use the significance determination process for findings at power.

 COMPETENCY